If you think you may be pregnant and are experiencing any of the symptoms below, you should take a pregnancy test to know for sure.

 - Nausea: Don’t think of nausea as “morning sickness,” as it can strike at any time of the day or night.
 It may feel like a slight case of sea sickness, a full-fledged stomach virus, or you may not experience it at all.

-Health Services offers urine pregnancy tests for $5 (This charge will be posted to your student account).
+Health Services offers urine pregnancy tests.
 The urine pregnancy test detects the presence of HCG (human chorionic gonadotropin), a hormone produced by the body during pregnancy.
 The test is sensitive 10 days after conception (2 weeks from the last episode of intercourse) when the hormone levels are greater.
 A test done prior to this time may be falsely negative, as the levels of HCG are not high enough to be detected in the urine.

-If your test is negative and you still do not get your period within two weeks, you should return to the clinic for another test.
-If your second test is negative, you should make an appointment with one of our providers.
+If your test is negative and you still do not get your period within two weeks, you should return to Health Services for another test.
+If your second test is negative, you should make an appointment with the Health Services APRN .